 - a.
 Food and drink are welcome in the kitchen/dining room/outdoor area of each residential living facility.
 Students are expected to clean up after using such areas.

 - b.
 Students may keep

-personal snack items
+personal food items

-in a small approved

-plastic storage

-container in an area
+in an area of the

+residential living

-of the residential living facility established by
+facility established

-the Residential Coordinator.
+by the Residential Coordinator.

-- All snack items in the kitchen area, not in a personal storage container, are available for community consumption.
+- Unmarked food items are available for community consumption.

-There are plenty of places at the Legacy building for you to spend time getting to know your fellow students.

 - d.
-Students are expected to attend scheduled meals unless working.
+Students are expected to attend scheduled lunches.
 Students should arrive at meals neat, clean, and decent in appearance.
+The Residential Coordinator may excuse a student from a meal

+There are plenty of places for you to spend time getting to know your fellow students.

-The Residential Coordinator may excuse a student from a meal if an extenuating circumstance is discussed in advance of the meal. - e.
+- if an extenuating circumstance is discussed in advance of the meal. - e.
 Computers for word processing and course work, as well as printers, are available for student use in all HCC residential facilities.
 Students need to supply their own paper for printing, and be considerate of the computer needs of others.